 One dot inside the circle and you should use the drier at a low heat setting only, two dots and you can set the machine to dry at a higher temperature.
 If you’re barred by the clothes label from using the drier, have a further look at the label which should tell you what to do instead.

 A box with a horizontal line in the middle indicates that the item of clothing should be dried flat.
 Often it’s the case that some clothes can become misshapen if you hang them up – jumpers for example.

 Should you discover that the square’s top corners are joined by a curved line – it looks a bit like the back of an envelope – it means you must hang up the item to dry.
 Three vertical stripes indicates that you shouldn’t wring the garment out incase you distort it, and should leave it to drip dry instead.

 Of course you can buy drip-dry shirts which don’t need ironing.
-Alternatively, you could man up and stop avoiding a chore which, by all accounts can be quite meditative.
+Alternatively, you could stop avoiding a chore which, by all accounts can be quite meditative.
 Check the label before you iron or you’ll end up with creases in the wrong places, or worse, a blackened hole where there was once fabric.

 You’re probably getting the message by now, but in case you’ve missed the cues, a symbol of an iron with a single dot inside it means iron at a low temperature – no more than 110°C; two dots and you can warm things up to a toasty 150°C; three dots and you can blast your cotton undies with 200°C of pure scalding heat.